TABLE OF CONTENTS

 Bon Appetit!

 There are a variety of approaches you can take, and decisions around what and how to feed can feel overwhelming.
 But ultimately, introducing solids should be a fun and exciting journey for you and your little one!
-Try a variety of flavors, textures, and methods of eating to see what your baby enjoys.
+Try a baby food variety pack with multiple flavors, textures, and methods of eating to see what your baby enjoys.
 And remember, preferences might change daily, so go with the flow and follow their lead!